 We used a three year data set, from 2018-2021, starting with the Dashboard student group results and local data, in order to determine areas of success.
 We experienced success on our Dashboard indicators, prior to the pandemic, and in analyzing student group data, then and now, we realize that there are a few areas to highlight.
-In 2019, we had a graduation rate was blue and was 92.5%.
-We had a 94.0% graduation rate last year, which is above the minimum.
-We had a college and career indicator color of orange.
-This is fine for a Dashboard Alternative Status School, with an independent study program.
+In 2019, we had a graduation rate that was blue, at 88.7% and in 2020, the graduation rate was 90.4%.
+Our ELA and Math indicators were yellow and our CCI was orange, which is fair for a Dashboard Alternative Status School, with an independent study program.
 Our suspension rate was blue and remains low.
-Our retention rate and success rate continue to be high at 92.5%, which is important, because we are credit recovery program and keeping students remain in school is our primary mission.
+Our retention rate continues to be high, which is important, because we are credit recovery program.

 Student outcomes data from the latest LCAP and the Learning Continuity and Attendance Plan have clearly demonstrated that there are a three main areas that must be addressed as goals and actions for the new 2021-2024 LCAP.
 The challenge of the pandemic required us to respond quickly to reengage students via a distance-learning platform.
 One critical focus our program was to improve the performance of our disengaged students.
-We identified early on, which students were not completing their schoolwork and tutors were assigned to ensure that they helped support student learning.
-From learning period 10 last year to the end of the first semester this year, the school realized a 52% increase in students completing school work.
-In general terms, that is over 278 students were reengaged from last year to current.
+We identified early on, which students were not completing their school work and tutors were assigned to ensure that they helped support student learning.
+From learning period 10 last year to the end of the first semester this year, the school realized a 48% increase in students completing school work.
+In general terms, that is over 577 students were reengaged from last year to current.
 This is due to the collaborative teamwork between our teachers, tutors and counselors.

 Learning continued, via our distance learning model, implemented with strategic supports such as tutors, student retention services and trauma informed trained teachers.
-Student grades for English Language arts were monitored and averaged 84.99%.
-English Language development grades averaged 86.25% for our English Language learners.
-The average grades for math courses this first semester for all students was 86.04% with our English Language learners performing at 84.57%.
-The foster youth students performed at a 99%, and our low income students averaged 86.91%.
-Our special education students were able to perform at 86.06% in mathematics.
+Student grades for English Language arts were monitored and averaged 83.90%.
+English Language development grades averaged 68% for our English Language learners.
+The average grades for math courses this first semester for all students was 84.84% with our English Language learners performing at 85.30%.
+The foster youth students performed at a 84.50% and our low income students averaged 85.79%.
+Our special education students were able to perform at 85.09 in mathematics.

 Our students were successful in improving their NWEA reading and mathematics scores from last year to this year.
-Overall, our students realized a growth of 5.0 in math.
+Overall, our students realized a growth of 4.0 in math.
 This is significant, because the difficultly of learning math in a distance learning setting is tremendous.
-The reading scores grew by 2.0.
-Our English Language learners realized a growth in mathematic by 3.0 and in reading scores by 5.0.
-We think that this is due to the dedication of our teachers and tutors towards meeting the essential academic needs of our students.
+The reading scores grew by 3.0.
+Our English Language learners realized a growth in mathematics by 3.0 and no growth in reading.
+We recognize English growth for our EL's is an area of growth and adjusting our program and support structure to address distance learning.
+Growth in Math, we think that this is due to the dedication of our teachers and tutors towards meeting the essential academic needs of our students.
 They have high expectations and professional relationships that go a long way to helping students learn, even during difficult circumstances.